 The front camera gives great selfies, although we've found its generally warmer in the results it produces than the back camera.
 The photo of yourself will be slightly more blushed than the portrait you've just taken of your loved one.

-This perhaps highlights the biggest consideration with the Pixel 2 XL camera: the rear camera photos can look a little cool.
+This perhaps highlights the biggest consideration with the Pixel 2 XL camera: the rear camera can struggle with white balance.
 White balance was something that the Pixel XL struggled with before and it seems it's not quite right here.
-In the UK in October you don't have the best natural light for outdoor photos, but we've seen it lacking colour in some outdoor photos as things get a little pale, at other times adding in the richness you probably want.
+In the UK in October you don't have the best natural light for outdoor photos, but we've seen it lacking colour in some outdoor photos as things get a little pale, at other times adding in the richness you probably want and not being entirely consistent with it.

 The camera is fast to focus and capture, but does lean on processing to then improve the photo you've taken.
 Various techniques are used to ensure that HDR looks nicely balanced with highs and lows realistically presented for great overall results.
 This is a phone where you can generally leave HDR on and get the results you want, which is one of its stand-out strengths.